teleprint-me/py.gpt.prompt/README.md

 # PyGPTPrompt

-PyGPTPrompt is a user-friendly CLI tool designed for managing context windows for advanced AI models, including OpenAI's GPT-3.5, GPT-4, and now also supports the llama.cpp Python API to facilitate integration of other models like the quantized spin-offs of Microsoft's Orca model.
+PyGPTPrompt is a user-friendly CLI tool designed for managing context windows for advanced AI models.
+It supports OpenAI's GPT-3.5, GPT-4, and other models via the llama.cpp Python API.
 This tool streamlines user interactions and data ingestion, enabling an optimized use of the AI models' long-term memory and facilitating task automation.

-**Note:** PyGPTPrompt is a passion project by a solo developer, supported by AI models for assistance.
-As it is currently in an experimental prototype phase, it may exhibit some limitations and areas for improvement.
-Despite being functional and showing significant potential in a controlled environment, it is still under active development and is not considered production-ready yet.

 ## Overview

-PyGPTPrompt is built using Python and offers a secure sandbox environment for executing interactive commands with AI models.
+Built using Python, PyGPTPrompt offers a secure sandbox environment for executing interactive commands with AI models.
 It comes equipped with enhanced security measures that restrict access to sensitive directories, ensuring a safe and controlled execution environment.

-One of the core offerings of PyGPTPrompt is its seamless integration with advanced AI models.
-The tool serves as an effective interface for interaction between the user and AI models, making use of their respective Python APIs for optimal compatibility and performance.

 ## Features

-- **Multiple Model Support:** PyGPTPrompt now supports llama.cpp's Python API, facilitating the integration of a broader range of models including a quantized spin-off of Microsoft's Orca model.
+- **Multiple Model Support:** PyGPTPrompt integrates with both OpenAI Models as well as GGML models.
+GGML models are interfaced via the llama.cpp Python API.
+Specifically, GGML supports models that have been quantized to 4, 5, and 8-bit variations using the llama.cpp library scripts.
+Any model that uses the GGML label in its Repo-ID is most likely compatible.

 - **Context Window Management:** Efficiently manage the context windows of your AI models for streamlined interactions.

-- **Data Ingestion:** PyGPTPrompt simplifies the process of feeding data into AI models, enhancing their long-term memory performance.
+- **Data Ingestion:** Simplifies the process of feeding data into AI models, enhancing their long-term memory performance.

-- **Task Automation:** PyGPTPrompt enables effective task automation with AI models, saving time and improving productivity.
+- **Task Automation:** Enables effective task automation with AI models, saving time and improving productivity.

-- **Secure Execution Environment:** The tool implements advanced security features, restricting access to sensitive directories to ensure secure interactions.
+- **Secure Execution Environment:** Implements advanced security features, restricting access to sensitive directories to ensure secure interactions.

 - **First-Class Support for OpenAI GPT Models:** Designed with OpenAI's GPT models in mind, PyGPTPrompt integrates flawlessly with these AI models through their functions API.

 ## Development Status

-Being a solo developer's endeavor, PyGPTPrompt is currently in an experimental prototype phase.
-While it is functional and shows promising potential, there are some limitations and issues that are actively being worked on.
-Please stay tuned for future updates and improvements as this project continues to evolve with the valuable assistance of AI models.

----

-This solo developer is committed to refining and enhancing PyGPTPrompt, striving to make it a top-notch tool for managing AI models' context windows, facilitating user interactions, and optimizing data ingestion and task automation.
-Thank you for your patience and understanding during this development process.
+PyGPTPrompt is a passion project by a solo developer and is currently in an experimental prototype phase.
+While functional and showing promising potential, it is under active development and is not considered production-ready yet.
+The developer is committed to refining and enhancing PyGPTPrompt, striving to make it a top-notch tool for managing AI models' context windows, facilitating user interactions, and optimizing data ingestion and task automation.

 ## Feature Implementations